 Common Health Problems

 Like many lizards, veiled chameleons are prone to respiratory infections, and stress-related ailments.
-Calcium and vitamin A deficiency, which result from poor diet, are also fairly common.
+Calcium and vitamin A deficiency, which result from a poor diet, are also fairly common.

-If your chameleon shows redness or excess saliva around its mouth, this may be a sign of mouth rot, or stomatitis.
+If your chameleon shows redness or excess saliva around its mouth, this may be a sign of mouth rot or stomatitis.
 This should be treated by a veterinarian with exotic reptile experience.

 Metabolic bone disease, a result of insufficient UVB light, is another common condition among veiled chameleons.
-They may appear to have wobbly legs, or become lethargic and have poor appetite.
+They may appear to have wobbly legs, or become lethargic and have a poor appetite.
 This is another condition that is treatable if caught early enough, but consult your veterinarian; a low appetite is a sign of many possible conditions for chameleons, including a parasitic infection.